 It is for people who do not qualify for Employment Insurance (EI).

-The first day that you can get CRSB money for is September 27, 2020.
-You will be able to apply for this money starting on October 5, 2020.
+The first day that you could get CRSB money for was September 27, 2020.
 It gives $500 a week for up to for 4 weeks.
 CRSB is available until at least November 20, 2021.
 The government plans to extend the program again to May 7, 2022, but this is not the law yet.

 To qualify for the CRSB, all of the following must apply to you: